 This system requires dynamic (hourly) climate data and project specific calculations to determine the performance values for WUFI Passive modeling.
-Email Phius at certification@Phius.org to receive the Phius calculator needed for project certification.
+Contact Us and provide the project number and Phius climate location used to receive the Phius calculator needed for project certification.